rvsrvs/jasdev.github.io/_posts/2015-08-31-lessons-after-school.md

 ---
 layout: post
-title: Lessons After College
+title: Lessons after college
 permalink: lessons-after-college
-type: essay
+type: interlude
 ---

 1 year, 3 months, and 13 days ago I graduated from college.
 I feel the transition from high school to college is openly discussed, but the following transition into the real world is not.
 Life after school has taught me a lot about myself and I am writing this post as a reflection on some of the lessons I have learned (a few the hard way).